SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/sceewenv/descriptions/sceewenv.rst

 #. gain correction
 #. baseline correction
+#. combination of the two horizontal components to a root-mean-squared horizontal component
+#. integration or differentiation to velocity, acceleration and displacement
 #. high-pass filter with a corner frequency of 3 s period
-#. integration or differentiation to velocity, acceleration and displacement
 #. computation of the absolute value within 1 s intervals

 The resulting envelope values are sent as messages to the messaging system via the "VS" message group.
 Depending on the number of streams that are processed this can result in a significant number of messages (#streams/s).

 In order to save the messages in the database and to provide them to other modules, the messaging system must to be able to handle these messages.
 Therefore, the plugins *dmvs* must be available to :ref:`scmaster` and the "VS" group must be added.

 The plugins can be most easily **added** through the configuration parameters in :file:`global.cfg`:

 .. code-block:: sh

-   plugins = dmvs
+   plugins = dmvsi, ...

 **Add** the "VS" group the the other message groups defined by :ref:`scmaster` in :file:`scmaster.cfg`: